cmillani/cmillani.github.io/_posts/2022-02-12-terraforming-home-assistant.markdown

   - network-manager
 ```

-With the VM up and running, the the desired configurations, let's install Home Assistant with Ansible.
+With the VM up and running with the desired configurations, let's install Home Assistant with Ansible.

 ## Bootstrapping Home Assistant with Ansible